noweh/twitter-api-v2-php/readme.md

 ```
 Update your packages with *composer update* or install with *composer install*.

+## Github Actions

+This repository uses [Github Actions](https://github.com/noweh/twitter-api-v2-php/actions) for each push/pull request with [PHPStan/PHPUnit](/.github/workflows/run-tests.yml).

+Therefore, for each valid push, a new Tweet is posted from my [Twitter test account](https://twitter.com/SteveBOTgers/status/1462816862392127491).

 ## How to use

 ### Active your developer account